How To Make The Most Of Your TEFL Experience in 2022

 It is the start of an amazing journey so let the world be your oyster and spend time perusing the many career options available in exotic locations all around the globe.
 Finding the job of your dreams is simple, but the adventure can be more difficult than we expect.
 So, here are a few tips for making the most of your TEFL experience in 2022.
 It’s expected to be a little shy when you start out.
 It can be difficult to settle into a new town and just like starting any job, it can be really daunting, especially if you are new to the country and don’t know anyone.
 Take the time to say hello to your neighbours or those you pass by on a regular basis.
 You’ll be astonished at how positively people respond to your friendliness.
 Note that your students will just be as shy as you, It may take them longer to feel comfortable answering questions aloud.
 Remember, you’re a natural speaker, and they’re learning the language for the first time.
-They may be concerned about embarrassing themselves in front of their peers if they make a mistake in front of you.
-Take your time to get to know them and to allow them to know you and they’ll love you in no time!

 Making friends with people who live nearby is a terrific way to learn about your neighbourhood and discover hidden gems that only locals know about.
 Your school is a wonderful place to start looking for others who share your interests.
-Other foreign TEFL teachers who have lived in the area long enough to know where to go and what to do should be available.
+Other foreign TEFL teachers who have lived in the area long enough to know where to go and what to do.
 Even if you’re working hard, you’ll have plenty of time to explore your new home, and it’s always more fun to do it with friends

 Before you start, prepare a few lesson plans or icebreaker activities to help you feel more prepared.
 If you have a plan in place before school starts, you’ll be more confident.
 Before you go, come up with a few lesson ideas or look at sample ideas for your age group online.
 (Read our blogs on teaching English abroad advice.)